-Here's what i learnt from my blogging Journey!By Rajan Bhattarai - 1 month and 3 weeks ago / Nov 2019
+Here's what i learnt from my blogging Journey!By Rajan Bhattarai - 4 months and 1 day ago / Nov 2019

 When i started my blogging journey back in 2017 as early as January, i had no idea how this would go and this would flow to me.
 I had no general goal to achieve but something wasn’t fitting to generalize.
 I then wanted to focus this journey to make a both portfolio and blog.
 And this all started back.